 - Fear of the virus impacting your brain injury

-This is an enormously intense situation, and it is normal to experience symptoms of anxiety and depression.
+It’s been over three years of the COVID-19 pandemic, which is a long time to experience these fears and anxiety.
+It’s also an intense situation, and it is normal to experience symptoms of anxiety and depression.
 You may notice some of the following symptoms:

 - Changes in your mood